$1/f$ Noise in Synthetic and Solar Wind Data: Superposition Principles: Superposition with Synthetic Data

 \subsection{Generation of synthetic time series}

-We create 500 sets of random time series, each having $N = 1440$ data points to mimic a 1-day dataset with 1-minute resolution, and each with a mean of zero and a variance of unity.
+We create 500 sets of random time series, each having $N = 1440$ data points to mimic a 1-d data set with 1-min resolution, and each with a mean of zero and a variance of unity.
 Each time series is specified with a characteristic correlation time $\tau_c = 1/ f_\mathrm{break}$, where $f_\mathrm{break}$ is an onset frequency below which the spectrum is flat and above which the spectrum has a $f^{-5/3}$ scaling.
 The collection of $\tau_c$ values follows a scale-invariant (or inverse) distribution of the form